m101yosef/m101yosef.github.io/content/publication/rl101/index.md

 where $\beta$ is the value learning rate which is different from $\alpha$ (the policy learning rate), $\nabla_w \hat q_w (s_t, a_t)$ is the gradient of our value function, and the rest of the equation is the TD error.

-We can stabilize learning further by directly using the advantage function as Critic instead of the action-value function (<a style="text-decoration: none;" href=#simonini2018 class=citation>Simonini, 2018</a>).
+We can stabilize learning further by directly using the advantage function as Critic instead of the action-value function (<a href=#simonini2018 class=citation>Simonini, 2018</a>).
 The idea is that the Advantage function calculates the relative advantage of an action compared to other possible at a state: how taking that action at a state is better compared to the average value of the state.
 It's subtracting the mean value of the state from the state-action pair:

 $$
 \begin{aligned}